LinkedIn Statistics Every B2B Marketer Should Know

 LinkedIn's roots are in recruiting, and these numbers show it's still dominant in the hiring space — which keeps professionals coming back.

 77% of recruiters say LinkedIn is their top source for quality hires.
 No other platform or job board matches LinkedIn for professional recruiting — Jobvite Recruiter Nation Report.
 This dominance in hiring ensures the professional audience remains engaged.
+If you're optimizing your profile for recruiter search, our LinkedIn profile optimizer scores keyword density and headline structure against what recruiter Boolean queries actually look for.

 58% of LinkedIn users visit the platform specifically for career development content.
 They're not just job-hunting — they want to learn and grow professionally — LinkedIn Learning.
 Content that teaches, not just sells, aligns with how the audience actually uses the platform.